johnsmclay/linux-notes/075-script-control-structure-facts.md

----
-layout: page
-title:  Script Control Structure Facts
+# Script Control Structure Facts
----

 In addition to the basic commands, scripts can contain the following types of control structures: